sayinathk/sayinathk.github.io/_posts/2021-01-10-Privacy-in-WhatsApp-and-beyond.md

 #### Switching to Telegram - Not Recommended.

 - Do only if you are only going to use secret chat, which many are not going to do.
 Because only this type of chat is supported with e2e encryption
-- Do note that this doesn't mean telegram has a security flaw or if you use telegram, 3rd party is going to read your message, it's just in comparison for WhatsApp's default e2e encryption, telegrams regular chat's security is a tad bit less.
+- Do note that this doesn't mean telegram has a security flaw or if you use telegram, 3rd party is going to read your message, it's just, in comparison to WhatsApp's default e2e encryption, telegrams regular chat's security is a tad bit less.
 - But the amount of data collected by telegram seems to be less than WhatsApp (this is based on "App Privacy" details listed on Apple's app store)
-- So it comes down to your priority over security vs privacy.
+- So it boils down to your priority over security vs privacy.
 The choice is yours.

 ### Let Me Introduce You To The Actual Problem